pungme/devart-template/project_posts/2014-03-24-First-Approach.md

 Here we go !
-Now let's talk about technical stuff, I can break down my project into 3 main task.
+Now let's talk about technical stuff, I can break down my project into 3 main tasks.

 First, Speech regcognition or text-to-speech.
-I'm using google text-to-speech api to handle all the magic happened under the hood (I hope google will keep it "free" for a while, right ?).
-My initial design is to have a simple circle on the center of the screen, and the size of the circle represent the volume of the voice.
+I'm using google text-to-speech API to handle all the magic happened under the hood (I hope google will keep it "free" for a while, right ?).
+My initial design is to have a simple circle on the center of the screen, and the size of the circle represents the volume of the voice.
 I'm using d3js to handle all the smooth animation.
-It looks okay now but still need a lot of work on design (well, the dotted border is just for the development).
+It looks OK now but still need a lot of works on design (well, the dotted border is just for the development).
 You can see it in-action in the video below.

 Here is the sample code for the google speech api